Adverse Effects of Multitasking and Merge Bias on Projects

 Multitasking is the ability to handle the demands of multiple tasks simultaneously.

-It is an unavoidable part of our business and personal life - we work on different projects, operate many devices, and focus constantly jumps from one topic to another.
+It is an unavoidable part of our business and personal lives—we work on different projects, operate many devices, and constantly switch our focus from one topic to another.

 Multitasking may come naturally even while doing a single job and distract from searching for missing information.

-Nowadays, there is a myth, especially in the business world, which says that human multitasking increases the productivity and effectiveness of people.
-We will research the pros and cons of multitasking and its adjacent matter - a merge bias.
+Nowadays, there is a myth, especially in the business world, that human multitasking increases productivity and effectiveness.
+We will research the pros and cons of multitasking and its adjacent matter—a merge bias.

 Multitasking leads to reduced productivity.